The Vermont Statutes Online

 § 4142.
 Repealed.
 1967, No. 344 (Adj.
 Sess.), § 9.

 § 4143.
 Law governing foreign fidelity, surety, and annuity companies

-The companies specified in section 4141 of this title shall be governed by and subject to the laws of this State relating to foreign insurance companies and their admission to do business in this State, as applicable.
+The companies specified in section 4141 of this title are governed by and subject to the laws of this State relating to foreign insurance companies and their admission to do business in this State, as applicable.
 (Amended 2021, No. 105 (Adj.
 Sess.), § 157, eff.
 July 1, 2022.)

 § 4144.
 Repealed.
 1993, No. 233 (Adj.
 Sess.), § 82, eff.
 June 21, 1994.